‘It is so hot’: Riverfest participants feel the heat

 Temperatures climbed to the upper eighties, and its a big part of why these EMS teams are around.

-“Around fifty percent of our patients down here this year have been heat related the high humidity has played a huge factor,” said Kyle Burtch, Sedgwick County EMS.
+“Around 50 percent of our patients down here this year have been heat related the high humidity has played a huge factor,” said Kyle Burtch, Sedgwick County EMS.

 The EMS Captain says their bike teams assess patients in heat emergencies, and if more help is needed, its available.